jveraduran/github-container-registry/README.md

 Reusing workflows avoids duplication.
 This makes workflows easier to maintain and allows you to create new workflows more quickly by building on the work of others, just as you do with actions.
 Workflow reuse also promotes best practice by helping you to use workflows that are well designed, have already been tested, and have been proved to be effective.
 Your organization can build up a library of reusable workflows that can be centrally maintained.

+**Note:** To enable your actions, in some cases you must configurate [encrypted secrets](https://docs.github.com/en/enterprise-cloud@latest/actions/security-guides/encrypted-secrets)

 <br>

 ```